OfficeDev/open-xml-docs/docs/word/how-to-remove-the-headers-and-footers-from-a-word-processing-document.md

 document still contains orphaned references to those parts.
 Before the orphaned references can be removed, the code must retrieve a reference to the content of the document (that is, to the XML content contained within the main document part).
-Later, after the changes are made, the code must ensure that they persist by explicitly saving them.
-Between these two operations, the code must delete the orphaned references.

 To remove the stranded references, the code first retrieves a collection of HeaderReference elements, converts the collection to a `List`, and then